Melaleuca pyramidalis: Taxonomy and naming

 Melaleuca pyramidalis was first formally described in 2009 by Lyndley Craven in Novon from a specimen collected at the summit of Walshs Pyramid near Gordonvale.
 In 2012, Udovicic and Spencer gave the species the name Callistemon pyramidalis but in 2013, Craven transferred all species previously known as Callistemon to Melaleuca.
 Some authorities continue to use Callistemon pyramidalis.
 The specific epithet (pyramidalis) refers to Walshs Pyramid where the type specimen was collected.

 Callistemon pyramidalis is regarded as a synonym of Melaleuca pyramidalis by the Plants of the World Online.

 Distribution and habitat

 Melaleuca pyramidalis occurs on the summits of Walshs Pyramid, Mount Diamantina (on Hinchinbrook Island) and Mount Leach (near Ingham).
 It grows mostly in open forest on rocky hilltops.

 Conservation

-The classification "vulnerable" under the IUCN Red List applies to Melaleuca pyramidalis because it is only known from a few sites.
+The IUCN Red List classification of vulnerable applies to Melaleuca pyramidalis because it is only known from a few sites.